Our executive team

 In 2008, he was appointed to the position of Senior Vice President, Inspection, Maintenance & Commercial Services where he was responsible for providing specialized inspection and maintenance services to support the safe and reliable operation of OPG’s and Bruce Power’s nuclear generating fleets, as well as the management of OPG’s heavy water services and isotope sales businesses.

-Dietmar has a Bachelor of Applied Science Degree in Honours Electrical Engineering from the University of Waterloo.
+Dietmar has a Bachelor of Applied Science Degree in Honours Electrical Engineering from the University of Waterloo and he is a Professional Engineer in Ontario.